 Hobbies also provide us with an opportunity to be mindful.
-Mindfulness is the act of being aware of the present moment, while acknowledging and accepting your feelings, thoughts and bodily sensations.
+Mindfulness is being aware of the present moment while acknowledging and accepting your feelings, thoughts and bodily sensations.
 The focus that many hobbies demand lends itself to mindfulness.

 “Being present in the moment is a great way to distract our minds from our busy lives.
 It helps fight mental and physical fatigue, which is crucial for our mental health,” Dr. Famina says.